gvwilson/mccole/data/CONTRIBUTING.md

     The file must be in or below the directory containing the Markdown file.

-1. To include only a portion of a file write:
+1. To include only part of a file write:

     ```markdown
     [% excerpt f="some_name.py" keep="some_key" %]